legacysurvey/legacysurvey/pages/dr9/files.rst

 other types of sweeps files.

 The photometric redshifts are computed using a random forest algorithm.
-Details of the photo-z training and performance can be found in `Zhou et al. (2023; in preparation)`_.
+Details of the photo-z training and performance can be found in `Zhou et al. (2023)`_.
 For computing the photo-z's, we require at least one exposure in :math:`g`, :math:`r` and :math:`z` bands (``NOBS_G,R,Z>1``).
 For objects that do not meet the ``NOBS`` cut,